Here we will learn what is SQLite COUNT() function and how to use SQLite COUNT() function with Where, Group By, DISTINCT clauses with examples.

 3 Quality Control

-If you observe above example we got employees count based on the department wise.
+If you observe the above example we got the employees count based on the department wise.

-Generally in SQLite, we use DISTINCT clause to get the UNIQUE number of records from table, same way to get a Unique number of records from table we use DISTINCT with Count() function.
+Generally in SQLite, we use the DISTINCT clause to get the UNIQUE number of records from a table, same way to get a Unique number of records from the table we use the DISTINCT with Count() function.

-Following is the SQLite Count() function with DISTINCT to get the unique number of employees count from each department.
+Following is the SQLite Count() function with DISTINCT to get each department's unique employee count.

 dept_name count(emp_id)